NEZABERETE

 Leonid and I held contrasting views on several crucial matters at this stage:

-After discussing various options, Leonid and I eventually agreed to go our separate ways, and I departed from the project.
-This was a difficult decision, as I believed the project had significant potential, not only as a service for protection against theft and towing, but also as a service for car monitoring and diagnosis.
+This situation had reached an impasse - promoting the project required investment in marketing and PR, but there needed to be a way to make such investments.
+Later this month, Leonid and I eventually agreed to go our separate ways, and I exited from the project.
+This was a difficult decision, as I believed the project had significant potential, not only as a service for protection against theft and towing but also as a service for car monitoring and diagnosis.

 Tools and services: